GabrielJSuarez/interview-mockup/README.md

-# Nova Financiera interview laboratory
+# Nova Financiera interview laboratory.

 > Simple HTML/CSS/JS Mockup built as a part of the interview process for the Front End Engineer position in Nova Financiera